ewohltman/genetic-sudoku/README.md

 being a valid solution to the puzzle
 * With all the potential solution fitness scores calculated:
   * Sort them and apply "natural selection" to filter out only the top 50%
-  * Of the remaining 50%, group them into pairs
+  * Of the remaining 50%, group them into 25 pairs
   * Have each pair produce 4 children to create the next generation's population of 100 potential solutions
     * When each child is created, for each value there is a 5% chance to randomly "mutate" and generate a whole new value
-    * The other 95% of the time, there is a 50% chance to "inherit" the value from one parent, and a 50% chance to inherit from the other parent
+    * The other 95% of the time, there is a 50% chance to "inherit" the value from one parent, and a 50% chance to "inherit" from the other parent
 * Loop this process until a valid solution is found